benoit-liquet/benoit-liquet.github.io/index.md

 # Position
-- Professor at University of Pau and Pays de l'Adour
+- Professor at University of Pau and Pays de l'Adour ("detach" to Macquarie University)
 - Member of the LABORATORY OF MATHEMATICS AND THEIR APPLICATIONS OF PAU - UMR CNRS 5142
 - Head of the team "Probability and Statistics" from LMAP